paymentwall/paymentwall-python/README.md

 ####Widget Call
 <pre><code>widget = Widget(
-	'user40012', # id of the end-user who's making the payment 'p1_1',      # widget code, e.g. p1; can be picked inside of your merchant account, [
+	'user40012', # id of the end-user who's making the payment 'p1_1',      # widget code, e.g. p1; can be picked inside of your merchant account [
 		Product('product301', 3.33, 'EUR'), # first product in cart
 		Product('product607', 7.77, 'EUR')  # second product in cart